canonical/vanilla-framework/docs/settings/_animation-settings.md

 ### Usage

 Animations are preset to components.
-Components can we modified or extended to include animation by including the animation mixin.
+Components can be modified or extended to include animation by including the animation mixin.

 ```scss